radiantearth/stac-spec/extensions/README.md

 ### Use of arrays and objects

-For content extensions, it is recommended to use use arrays only as true (potentially sorted) enumerations/lists without having additional meaning and to avoid objects whenever possible.
+For extensions it is recommended to use use arrays only as true (potentially sorted) enumerations/lists without having additional meaning and to avoid objects whenever possible.

 For example, if one would like to define an extension to contain a start and a end date, there are multiple options (tl;dr: option **3** is recommended):